timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

 ```section:end
 ```

-Since we want to enforce the source testing, we need to consider creating a resource called `source-tester`.
-Lets add that to our supply chain; and it still uses the `ClusterSourceTemplate` to look for source code to be tested and the Tekton task with `testing-pipeline` which is of `kind: ClusterSourceTemplate`.
-For this workshop we are using the `testing-pipeline` deployed by OOTB.
-You can always create custom one depending on your use case.
+Since we want to enforce the source testing, we need to consider creating another `ClusterSourceTemplate` and name it as `source-tester`.
+Lets add the reference of this `ClusterSourceTemplate` to our supply chain before and then we will create the template.

 ```editor:append-lines-to-file
 file: custom-supply-chain/supply-chain.yaml